Steve Corino: Return to the independent circuit (2008–2016)

 On the January 4, 2008, Corino won his third Zero1-Max United States Openweight Championship as Mr. Wrestling 3 (named after Mr. Wrestling I and II) by beating Ricky Landell in Valdosta, Georgia.
-He then lost the U.S. Title to SJK on March 8, 2008 at the Devil Bhudakahn Memorial Show in Munhall, Pennsylvania.
-He now wrestles as "Mr. Wrestling 3" Steve Corino without the mask, and sometimes as just Mr. Wrestling 3 with the mask.
+He then lost the U.S. Title to SJK on March 8, 2008, at the Devil Bhudakahn Memorial Show in Munhall, Pennsylvania.
+He began wrestling as "Mr. Wrestling 3" Steve Corino without the mask, and sometimes as just "Mr. Wrestling 3" with the mask.

 On July 24, 2008, Corino announced he would begin wrestling full-time again in his online blog.
 Corino plans to return to Japan where he has been the most successful.

-On July 19, 2008 Corino participated in the event WWC Anniversary but only to lose to Eugene.
-Later on September 20, 2008 he participated in the event Septiembre Negro where he defeated Sabu.
+On July 19, 2008, Corino participated in the event WWC Anniversary but only to lose to Eugene.
+Later on September 20, 2008, he participated in the event Septiembre Negro where he defeated Sabu.
 Recently he is one of the members of a group called "La Familia", and is in a feud with BJ for the WWC Puerto Rico Heavyweight Championship.
 In this feud thanks to the beatings that lead disqualification by the members of "La Familia", Ray Gonzalez saved BJ and after that Steve Corino attacked Ray Gonzalez in the locker rooms and this began a feud for the WWC Universal Heavyweight Championship.
 On February 7, Steve Corino beat Ray Gonzalez to become WWC Universal Heavyweight Champion.
 On July 11 at Aniversario 2009 he lost the title to BJ.

-On June 26, 2010- Corino was inducted into the Legends Pro Wrestling "Hall of Fame" by Jack Blaze in Wheeling, West Virginia at their annual "LPW Rumble in the Valley" event.
+On June 26, 2010, Corino was inducted into the Legends Pro Wrestling "Hall of Fame" by Jack Blaze in Wheeling, West Virginia at their annual "LPW Rumble in the Valley" event.

 Since August 2010, Corino has made appearances in Germany for German Stampede Wrestling.

 On April 23, 2011, Corino returned to WWC and defeated Carlito, Gilbert and Shane the Glamour Boy in a gauntlet match to win the vacant WWC Universal Heavyweight Championship for the second time.
 He would lose the title to Carlito on June 4, 2011.

 On January 28, 2012, Steve Corino, billed as the "King of Old School", defeated Vordell Walker with assistance by Jillian Hall and the "Tokyo Monster" Kahagas in Orlando, Florida to become the PWX (Pro Wrestling Extreme) Heavyweight Champion.
-Corino, although bloodied, successfully defended his title against Tommy "Wildfire" Rich on April 28, 2012 in Orlando, Florida.
+Corino, although bloodied, successfully defended his title against Tommy "Wildfire" Rich on April 28, 2012, in Orlando, Florida.

 On December 28, 2012, Steve Corino made his appearance for an ECW "revival" company as he appeared for Extreme Rising as the "mystery challenger" for Stevie Richards' Extreme Rising World Championship, where he was defeated by submission.

 In September 2014, Steve Corino defeated Doug Williams for the WAW World Heavyweight Championship in England which he would then defend in the USA in 2014 and 2015 against Curt Robinson and Joe Black.